edbeeching/AA_LCS_Project/README.md

 - [X] LCS Classic - Forwards    (COMPLETE by JOE 18/10/2016)
 - [ ] LCS Classic - Backwards
 - [ ] LCS Recursive
-- [ ] LCS B & B (we have no learnt this yet but if anyone knows this approach?)
+- [ ] LCS B & B (we have not learnt this yet but if anyone knows this approach?)
 - [X] Printing neatly (there are several techniques so this task may expand) (PART1 COMPLETE by ED 20/10/2016)
 - [ ] Run Time and space complexity tests and analysis
 - [ ] Comparisons on the corpus